-Are you looking for a print on demand sites for artists that help you make revenue online?
+Are you looking for a print on demand sites that can help you make revenue online?
 Then you are on the right page.

 Best Print on Demand Sites for Independent Artists